 - A Gaida is a bagpipe made from goatskin of which there are two variations, both differ in their tuning.
 These are called the Thracian or Rhodopi gaidas.

 - The Tarabuka (Dumbek) is a finger drum that is shaped like an hourglass.

 - The Tambura is a half pear-shaped metal-strung lute.

 - The Tupan is a drum with a large frame – one side is struck with a beater called a Kiyak and the other side is struck with a thin stick called an Osier.
 For comfort, it is worn over the shoulder.

 Electric instruments (guitars, basses), accordions, drum sets, saxophones, and clarinets are used in parties to play Bulgarian dances or Wedding Music.

 Regional Bulgarian Music Styles

 In folk Bulgarian music, there is a quantity of different regional styles: Rodopi, Sofia, Dobrudzha, Bulgarian Macedonia in the area of the Pirin Mountain, Thrace and the Danube coastline share the particularity of their unique sounds.

-Apart from the special techniques implied in singing, the unique sounds of women are partly due to their unique polyphony, rhythms and harmony.
-The use of close intervals and their drone accompaniment, along with the melody also add a note of exotic atmosphere.
+Apart from the special techniques implied in singing, the unique sounds of women are partly due to their unique polyphony, rhythms, and harmony.
+The use of close intervals and their drone accompaniment, along with the melody also add a note of an exotic atmosphere.